jarun/buku/README.md

 # Features

-- Add, update or remove a bookmark
+- Add, tag, search, update, remove bookmarks
-- Tag bookmarks
+- Fetch page title from the web (default) or add a custom page title manually
+- Non-stop search from prompt, open search results in browser
 - Manual password protection using AES256 encryption
-- Fetch page title from the web (default) or add a custom page title manually
-- Use (partial) tags or keywords to search bookmarks
-- Any or all search keyword match options, continuous search
-- Unique URLs to avoid duplicates
-- Open search results in browser
-- Open bookmark in browser using index
-- Handle piped input (combine with xsel and add bookmarks directly from browser)
+- Handle piped input (combine with `xsel` and add bookmarks directly from browser)
-- Supports HTTP compression
-- Optional Json formatted output
-- Modify or delete tags in DB
+- Modify or delete tags, list all unique tags alphabetically
-- Show all unique tags sorted alphabetically
+- Refresh all bookmarks online
 - Show single bookmark by ID or all bookmarks in a go
-- Refresh all bookmarks online
-- Auto DB compaction on bookmark removal
-- Delete all bookmarks from DB
 - Tab-completion scripts for Bash, Fish and Zsh
 - Show all bookmarks with empty titles or no tags (for bookkeeping)
-- Supports Unicode characters in URL
-- UTF-8 request and response, page character set detection
-- Secure parameterized SQLite3 queries to access database
-- Handle multiple HTTP redirections (reports redirected URL, loops, IP blocking)
-- Coloured output for clarity
+- Coloured output (default), unformatted output, Json output
-- Easily create compatible batch add or update scripts
-- Unformatted selective output (for creating batch update scripts)
-- Manpage with examples for quick reference
+- Manpage with examples
 - Fast and clean (no ads or clutter)
 - Minimal dependencies
-- Open source and free

 # Table of Contents